Background & Trigger

 Responses from Veterans

-Purpose: The Main purpose of sainik schools (SS) in the country is to create readymade pipeline for NDA and other institutions that train officer cadets for the Armed Forces .
+Purpose: The Main purpose of Sainik Schools (SS) in the country is to create readymade pipeline for the NDA and other institutions that train officer cadets for the Armed Forces.
 Off late this very purpose has been difficult to achieve as the number of cadets from SS and Military school (MS) have fallen below 10% in the NDA.

-Since last 20 years many SS and MS have mushroomed in various states which are partially aided by the state govt, case in point is state of Maharashtra where MS (Raigarh Military school) and SS have been set up by various pvt and NGOs/ trusts to provide quality education and to train students to join Armed forces.
+Over the past 20 years many SS and MS have mushroomed in various states which are partially aided by the state govt, case in point is state of Maharashtra where MS (Raigarh Military school) and SS have been set up by various private and NGOs/trusts to provide quality education and to train students to join Armed forces.

 Most of these education institutions have been raised by politicians and various trusts so that they can avail benefits of GOM’s aid at the same time collect large amount of tuition fees from gullible parents.
 Their record in providing students to join armed forces is very poor or almost negligible.